 Monitoring and Maintenance

 Families will be well trained to properly use and care for their own latrines.
 They will also clean and maintain the school latrine on a rotating basis.

 The project design provides for low-cost reinforced cement-lined latrines, with maximum community participation, and eliminates the practice of open defecation.

 The project will result in improved health through the adoption of hygienic practices in daily living.

-Funds raised in excess of the project amount will be allocated to other projects in Senegal.
+Further donations using the button below will be allocated to other projects in Senegal.